-- 4. Cumulative GPA of 2.00 for internal and external transfers.
-If there are more than one transcript of records, the last school attended will be the basis for this GPA requirement (Effective Fall 2022) - 5.
-Proof of Citizenship/Legal Status

-Submit documentation to show legal status if not a citizen of the United States.

-- 6. Certified verification of a negative criminal background check through Castle Branch. - 7.
+- 5. Cumulative GPA of 2.00 for internal and external transfers.
+If there are more than one transcript of records, the last school attended will be the basis for this GPA requirement. - 6.
+Two recommendation letters from an employer or instructor that supports the applicant's academic endeavors.
+The letter must include the full name of the recommender and clearly explains how the recommender knows the applicant, in what capacity, and for what length of time (Effective Spring 2024) - 7.
+Proof of Citizenship/Legal Status Submit documentation to show legal status if not a citizen of the United States. - 8.
+Certified verification of a negative criminal background check through Castle Branch. - 9.
 Drug Screen- Students must undergo drug screening that verifies negative results.